Project receives $300K from feds to create face mask prototype from pulp [UPDATED]

 A prototype for a mask made from wood pulp will be manufactured in Ontario after the project received $300,000 in funding from the federal government.

-Pulp Moulded Products (PMP) in Newmarket, Ontario, which develops products made from Canadian pulp, will receive additional financial support from Kruger Inc.
+Pulp Moulded Products (PMP) in Newmarket, Ontario, which develops products made from Canadian pulp, will receive support from Kruger Inc. on the project.

 The project will see PMP create a prototype for low-cost, non-surgical, disposable masks for civilians and industrial workers.